mykelalvis/FT/Traveller/WORKING/Mongoose/The Mystery of BT-SHT 365.md

 ### Hardecker's research

 Dr. Hardecker takes the Travellers to the entertainment area of the Central Operations hub.
 Here, he directs them to a holographic museum that offers information on the Petrovsky family line and the planet.
-The museum comes to life and transports the Travellers through a pre-recorded holo- display of a lush planet with vast jungles and oceans.
+The museum comes to life and transports the Travellers through a pre-recorded holo-display of a lush planet with vast jungles and oceans.
 It comes to a stop at the palace of Duke Leopold Petrovsky and begins to offer the following information:

 - BT-SHT 365 was only the scouting designation given to the planet by Sindalian explorers.
 The official name of the planet was Vamarda.
 - The Tech Level of Vamarda was TL 13.